Capel St. Mary

 These are the nearest large hubs for employment, retail, entertainment and leisure.
 Great facilities in two very different places.
-Ipswich has a maritime heritage and though the dock area has now been transformed into a sociable, fashionable, popular leisure and restaurant area, it still plays an important commercial role hand in hand with the ferry town of Harwich, and the container port of Felixstowe.
-Colchester gives its heritage to the Romans, and this now thriving modern city is a great place to visit.
+Ipswich has a maritime heritage and though the dock area has now been transformed into a sociable, fashionable, popular leisure and restaurant area, it still plays an important commercial role hand in hand with the ferry town of Harwich and the container port of Felixstowe.
+Colchester owes much of its heritage to the Romans and this thriving modern city is a great place to visit.

 Living in Suffolk

 Suffolk is one of the UK’s very rural counties.
 It’s so unspoilt and so easy to get off the beaten track.
 If you head inland you’ll come across stunning timber-framed houses in stunning villages like Lavenham.
 If you head to the coast, in the Suffolk Coast & Heaths Area of Outstanding Natural Beauty, you’ll find riverside market towns like Woodbridge, remote coastal settlements like Orford and traditional seaside towns like Aldeburgh.